Content of this article:

 Just as the name implies, system clone or migration means to make an exactly same copy of operating system (OS) as the original one and transfer it to another storage device, like hard disk drive (HDD), solid state drive (SSD), etc.

 What is worth mentioning is that the system migration moves not only your Windows operating system, but also all installed applications, drivers, updates, personal files, and customized settings on the system drive.
 Usually being completed with professional system migration software.

 Therefore, Windows operating system cloning or migration has the same result as creating a system image and restore.

 What is the difference between disk clone and system clone?
-Disk clone means clone all data on the selected DISK to a target DISK, including all partitions (C:, D:, E:, etc.).
-While system clone could be cloned to a PARTITION or a DISK which is able to save all files.
+Disk clone means clone all data on the selected DISK to a target DISK, including all partitions (C:, D:, E:, etc.), while system clone will only clone OS and could be cloned to a PARTITION or a DISK which is able to save all the files.

 An increasing number of Windows users trying to migrate OS.
 Following situations may be the common reasons for that:

 For faster running speed and better performance: Maybe you are not satisfied with the performance of your current hard disk drive (HDD), and you want to use a solid state drive (SSD) to replace the old HDD.
 As everyone knows SSD can offer much faster reading and writing speed than HDD.
 Compared to install Windows on the new SSD, it's easier to clone OS.

 For upgrade to a larger new hard disk: As time goes on, you may have collected a large amount of data that occupies your whole disk space.
 In this case, you can no longer allocate any free space in the same disk to the compact system partition.
 What's more, transferring all your data to a larger drive requires plenty of time and space.
 So cloning/migrating operating system and all applications in system drive to a larger hard disk drive is on agenda.